greentfrapp/project-asimov/guide_aboutai.md

 <img class="comic" width="250px" src="{{ "/assets/guide/comics/notanswer_1_inverted.png" | relative_url }}" title='When the Question is, "What do you get if you multiply six by nine?"' alt="Is that a trick question?">
 </div>

-These days, it can feel like the answer is, "Never."
+This is the most important question in this entire guide, and these days it can feel like the answer is, "Never."

 AI technologies have been used for facial recognition, hiring, criminal sentencing, credit scoring.
 More unconventional applications include writing inspirational quotes ([link](http://inspirobot.me/)), coming up with Halloween costumes ([link](https://www.nytimes.com/interactive/2018/10/26/opinion/halloween-spooky-costumes-machine-learning-generator.html)), inventing new pizza recipes ([link](https://www.youtube.com/watch?v=WVvHCJls3yY)) and creating rap lyrics ([link](http://deepbeat.org/)).